Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 ferret playing in a red toy maze

-You might have a vague idea of the kind of animals that mustelids are: agile, pint-sized predators, which isn’t far off the mark.
+You might have a vague idea of the kind of animals that mustelids are: agile, pint-sized predators—which isn’t far off the mark.
 However, in terms of biology, ferrets and other members of the Mustela genus share a number of specific traits that mark them as relatives.
-Let’s check out some of those below so you can identify members of this genus more easily.
+Let’s check out some of these so you can identify members of this genus more easily.

 Mustelid Characteristics:

-• Nocturnal: Mustelids roam at night but prefer to be more active during the lighter dawn and dusk hours when their preferred herbivorous prey is eating.
+• Nocturnal or Crepuscular: Most mustelids roam at night, but many prefer to be more active during the lighter dawn and dusk hours when their preferred herbivorous prey are active.

-• Protective fur: You might not know so, but the fur on ferrets and other mustelids like wolverines or otters serves a valuable purpose in keeping their bodies at a comfortable temperature and repelling dirt or water.
+• Protective fur: The fur on ferrets and other mustelids like wolverines or otters serves a valuable purpose in keeping their bodies at a comfortable temperature and repelling dirt or water.

 • Hibernation: Most mustelids don’t truly hibernate in the way bears do, but members like ferrets and skunks will stock up on food/weight and retreat to a warm underground burrow for the winter.

-• Solitary hunters: Ferrets and other mustelids operate alone or in pairs in the wild, and ferrets in captivity do better in pairs too.
+• Solitary hunters: Most mustelids operate alone or in pairs in the wild; ferrets as pets do better in pairs or groups.

-• Scent repellent: Like skunks and most mustelids, ferrets have specialized anal glands that generate a pungent musky odor to deter predators.
+• Scent repellent: Many mustelids have specialized anal glands that generate a pungent musky odor to deter threats.

 hepper-ferrett--divider